 If you meet all of the criteria listed in our FAQ I am a New Zealand citizen - can I get a HELP loan? and successfully complete your HECS-HELP application before the census date, then you are eligible for the same payment options as an Australian citizen (details below).
 WES doesn't show this recent change, so you must follow all the application instructions in the FAQ.

 When completing the online Request for Commonwealth support and HECS-HELP in WES, you must select whether you plan to either:

-- make a full up-front payment of your SCA with a 10% discount, or
+- make a full up-front payment of your SCA, or

 - take out a HECS-HELP loan for all or part of your SCA.